-After my son was born, my husband was allowed to hold him for a brief minute after he had been cleaned and swaddled.
+After my son was born, Michael was allowed to hold him for a brief minute after he had been cleaned and swaddled.
 I was still not allowed to touch him (not that I could if I wanted to since my arms were tied down to the OR table) but Mike did the best he could in bringing him close to my face.
 My heart ached having him so close but not being able to hold him.

 |Holding his son for the first time|

 |Our first family picture|

 Before I had a chance to memorize his face, my son was taken to the nursery while I was being closed up.
 Mike was told to get out of the scrubs and meet me in the recovery room.
 The recovery room is just as cold and uninviting (and crowded) as an ER waiting room.
 I was told that I would be there for no more than 2 hours as they had to make sure I had no adverse effects from surgery and they needed time to get a room ready for me.
 I would not be able to see my son until I was transferred to said room.

 Those 2 hours I was in and out of sleep, munching on a lot of ice chips and crying for my mom because I was in so much pain.
 It didn't help that the nurses kept coming to check on me.
 They kept poking my legs to see if I could feel them again.
 The really fun part though was them checking my uterus.
 Labor was nothing in comparison to what I was feeling now.
 I kept looking at the huge clock directly in front of my bed (how convenient).
 Almost two hours had passed by, soon I would see my son.